bhat-abhishek/campster-docs/src/content/docs/introduction.md

 ---
 title : Introduction
-description : Introduction for Mailman
+description : Introduction for Campster
 ---

-Mailman is an open-source, self-hostable email marketing tool built for cross-team collaboration to streamline workflows.
-With PostgreSQL as its only dependency, Mailman empowers teams to manage and execute campaigns effortlessly while maintaining full data control.
+Campster is an open-source, self-hostable marketing campaign tool built for cross-team collaboration to streamline workflows.
+With PostgreSQL as its only dependency, Campster empowers teams to manage and execute campaigns effortlessly while maintaining full data control.

 ## Features